vasily-kartashov/hamlet-core/README.md

 To Do:

-* Fix all psalm issues and add to travis
+* Add more unit tests for travis
 * Add more profiling to selectors, closure seems to be quite slow
 * Add more cacheing to reflection, especially around types
 * Support for WebSockets